Skip to Site Header Skip to Main Content Skip to Footer

 Additionally, because sleep quality and duration are directly tied to other aspects of our health, a bedroom environment that promotes sleep can also improve how you feel while you’re awake.
 [4]

 To create a space that caters to your needs, balance the elements of your room.
+Maintaining a tidy environment can enhance better energy flow in the bedroom, contributing to a more harmonious and restful space.
 Every element has its own effect, resulting in an environment that reflects who you are and what you want to achieve.
-Here's how to use them in your home, yard or office.

 Symmetry is also necessary to consider.
 If possible, use pairs when placing furniture or other objects.
 For example, use two nightstands, one on each side of the bed.
 Ideally, the nightstands should be round with matching lamps on top.